 All assault and threat crimes carry the potential for jail or prison time in New Jersey.
 If you have been charged with a crime under N.J.S.A.
 Section 2C:12-1, or if you are facing a police investigation related to an alleged assault or threat, you need to speak with an attorney as soon as possible.
 At The Gorman Law Firm, we are available 24/7, and we can make arrangements for you to discuss your case with Morristown and Essex County assault attorney Scott Gorman immediately.

 Simple Assault and Aggravated Assault Under N.J.S.A.
 Section 2C:12-1

 Section 2C:12-1 of the New Jersey Code of Criminal Justice separately defines the crimes of “simple assault” and “aggravated assault.”
-Assault is a disorderly persons offense, while aggravated assault can be prosecuted as a second, third or fourth-degree indictable offense in Bergen County.
+Assault is a disorderly persons offense, while aggravated assault can be prosecuted as a second, third or fourth-degree indictable offense in Essex County.

 Under N.J.S.A. § 2C:12-1.a, a person is guilty of simple assault if he or she either: “(1) Attempts to cause or purposely, knowingly or recklessly causes bodily injury to another; or (2) Negligently causes bodily injury to another with a deadly weapon.”

 As defined under N.J.S.A. § 2C:12-1.b, the crime of aggravated assault can take a variety of different forms.
 For example, offenses that can be prosecuted as aggravated assault in Essex County include (but are not limited to):

 - “Attempt[ing] to cause serious bodily injury to another, . . . caus[ing] such injury purposely or knowingly[,] or under circumstances manifesting extreme indifference to the value of human life recklessly caus[ing] such injury.”